glenpegado/StyleAI1/AFFILIATE_INTEGRATION_GUIDE.md

-# StyleAI Affiliate Integration Implementation Guide
+# peacedrobe Affiliate Integration Implementation Guide

 ## Overview

-This guide provides step-by-step instructions for implementing real product images and store links in StyleAI using affiliate networks, based on comprehensive research of successful celebrity style platforms.
+This guide provides step-by-step instructions for implementing real product images and store links in peacedrobe using affiliate networks, based on comprehensive research of successful celebrity style platforms.

 ## Research-Based Recommendations